feuerdev/feuer/GAMEPLAY_LOOP.md

 - `baseProduction` is the base production rate defined in the building template
 - `slotEfficiency` is the efficiency of the specific slot (1.0 = 100%)
-- `groupEfficiency` is the group's efficiency for that resource type (affected by unit stats)
+- `groupEfficiency` is the group's efficiency for that resource type (affected by group stats)
 - `resourceAvailabilityFactor` decreases as resources are depleted (< 10 units)
 - `deltaFactor` is the time factor for the update cycle